 The world of consumer healthcare is currently experiencing a vital shift.

 Just like in retail, automotive, hospitality, financial services, and nearly every business sector and industry, the old fee-for-service and fix-what’s-broken approach is no longer enough.
-Healthcare consumers want more options, greater convenience, fairer prices, and better interactions throughout the entire patient experience, across the continuum of care.
+According to patient satisfaction surveys, healthcare consumers want more options, greater convenience, fairer prices, and better interactions throughout the entire patient experience, across the continuum of care.

 The gap between patient expectations and provider perceptions